Listening and auditory processing online programs

 Sonic Learning’s online auditory processing programs

-Effective auditory processing programs actively train the ability to process spoken information more easily and efficiently.
+Effective programs actively train the ability to process spoken information more easily and efficiently.

 Training auditory processing speed and capacity can’t be done overnight, but it absolutely can be done.
 Improving auditory processing takes daily practice and engaging exercises to create significant and lasting improvements.